na1647/salesDocument/README.md

 SalesDocument is a class that provide functions to create a sale document with a model using pdfmake and somes datas.

-When the sale document is created, anyone can modify the model to modify the look and feel of the document without modifying any code line.

-You modify the model and use SalesDocument to regenerate the sale document with the new properties.

-You can put in the sale document all the poperties which are located in the datas witout modifying code line.

-You can let your customers modify the model or generate their own models of their documents.

-SalesDocument permit you to generate all the documents you have in head.
-For example you can generate follow up letters, order, order's picking, delivery, invoice, etc.

 ## Installation
 Just do an npm install in your project folder :